-Color Tips for the Best Printed Marketing Display Results
+Graphic Design Color Tips for Custom Printed Marketing Displays

 For best graphic printing results here are some some basic tips on CMYK Color Conversion, Color Matching, Rich Black, True Blue and Gradient Banding.
-If you need help please feel free to call our graphic art department, we want you to get the best print possible for your marketing display project!
+If you need help please feel free to call our graphics department at 239-433-9738, we want you to get the best print possible for your marketing display project!

 CMYK vs. RGB

-Convert all colors to CMYK!
-Large format printers print with CMYK inks.
-The printer software will convert RGB files the colors to CMYK automatically.
-If you submit an RGB file there is a chance that a color shift may occur and you may not be satisfied with your job.
-We can not accept financial responsibility for color shifts due to RGB files, thank you for understanding.
+Please convert all colors to CMYK before submitting art.
+Large format printers are only able to print in CMYK inks.
+All files that are setup in RGB color format will be converted to the CMYK color format.
+There is a chance that a color shift may occur when converting the color formats and may not be as vibrant as the RGB format.
+We can not accept financial responsibility for color shifts if you submit RGB files, thank you for understanding.

-The image below is a comparison of RGB and CMYK color gamut's.
+The image below is a comparison of RGB versus CMYK color gamuts.
 The CMYK color gamut is much smaller than the RGB color gamut, thus some CMYK colors will look muted.

-Blue is close to purple in the CMYK spectrum.
+When looking at the CMYK spectrum you will see that blue is closer to purple.
 Remember, use a low amount of magenta whenever using high amounts of cyan to avoid purple.
-When using a blue in your design, always make sure to leave at least a 30% difference in your Cyan and Magenta values.
-Example: C-100 M-70 Y-0 k-0
+When using a blue in your design, always make sure to leave at least a 40% difference in your Cyan and Magenta values.
+Example: C-100 M-60 Y-0 k-0

 A gradient is the process of blending two or more colors to create a transition in colors.
 Banding can occur when the transition between colors is not smooth, which can create patterns of vertical lines.
 This can be very visible when making color transitions from dark to light.
 One method to correct the issue is to add additional transition color that is close to a medium tone of the two colors.
 This will help the transition appear smoother.
 Another way would to add an effect to the gradient to help the colors blend together.

 There are no products to list in this category.